 The need to maintain good health and delay prematurely getting old and dying is important to everyone.
 This makes health insurance the most important type of insurance.

-Although no one plans to get sick or hurt, everyone eventually does get sick or injured, and in the end, medical care is necessary for the treatment.
+Although no one plans to get sick or hurt, nearly everyone eventually does get sick or injured, and in the end, medical care is necessary for the treatment.
 Additionally, health insurance helps you get quality medical care at lower rates than you would get on your own.

 Provides financial protection during emergencies and